 Customers may also request enrollment in the FedACH Services Electronic Notification Service (ENS) by contacting FedACH Central Operations Support at (866) 234-5681.

 Financial institutions that use FedACH Services via FedLine Advantage, FedLine Direct or FedLine Command can participate in FedACH application contingency tests to help minimize the impact of a service outage.
 During these exercises, customers test their ability to reconcile and resume processing of their transactions following a FedACH application recovery simulation.
-To schedule a FedACH application contingency test, please complete a FedACH Services Test Request Form.
+To schedule a FedACH application contingency test, please complete a FedACH Services Test Request Form (Off-site Link).
 All requests must be received by noon, at least 48 hours prior to the desired test date.

 To help better prepare your organization for a disruption, consider the following additional best practices: